Chanasma: Places of interest

 The Bhateva Parshwanath Jain temple was built in first half of 19th century at the cost of ₹7 lakh.
 The temple is built with stone and has profusely carved images and figures including that of 24 Tirthankaras.
 The image of chief deity is made of sand and cow-dung.
 The floor is covered with marble.

 There are temples of Ramji Mandir, Pimpaleshwar Mahadev, Nilkanth Mahadev and Verai Mata.
 A dargah of Navagaja Pir is located near the town.

 Education

+Chansma village has the following institutions from Government and Private Gujarati and English Medium Junior to College.